-On the Streamlabs mobile app, like on Streamlabs OBS, you have the ability to go live to multiple destinations at the same time with Prime.
+On the Streamlabs mobile app, like on Streamlabs Desktop, you have the ability to go live to multiple destinations at the same time with Prime.
 When you click ‘Go Live’, toggle on multistream and add additional platforms.

 Hopefully there was something in this article that was new to you, whether it was the need to engage with your audience or how to use social media to attract viewers to your stream.
 These are just a few of the strategies we’ve seen people use successfully to grow, but every streamer’s journey is different and there is no right way to be successful.